Erick Anderson: 1991 season

 As a senior, he was a team co-captain and started all 12 games at inside linebacker for the 1991 Michigan team that compiled a 10-2 record, outscored opponents 420-203, and was ranked #6 in the final AP Poll.
 In his final regular season game, Anderson had 17 tackles, including 16 solo tackles, one quarterback sack, and forced a fumble and recovered another, in a 31-3 victory over Ohio State, as the Wolverines limited the Buckeyes to 109 rushing yards.

 With a team-leading 102 tackles, Anderson became the only person in Michigan football history to lead the team in tackles for four consecutive years.
-At the end of the 1991 season, Cambpell was selected by the United Press International as a first-team All-American.
+At the end of the 1991 season, Anderson was selected by the United Press International as a first-team All-American.
 He was also named the Co-Defensive Player of the Year in the Big Ten Conference, and he won both the Butkus Award and the Jack Lambert Trophy as the best collegiate linebacker in the country.
 He was named the 1991 winner of The Roger Zatkoff Award as the team's best linebacker.

 In January 1992, he participated in the 17th annual Japan Bowl.
 With eight minutes remaining in the game, he intercepted a Matt Rodgers pass that set up the game-winning touchdown in a 14-13 win for the East squad.
 After the game, East coach Johnny Majors called the interception "the work of an outstanding athlete" and called Anderson "an alert, smart player."